Geekthedev/vault-system/README.md

 ## License

-This project is licensed under the Open Source License
+This project is licensed Open Source

 ## Support